Our Expert Divorce and Family Law Attorneys

 Elsa Fay Menor McGehee joined Hartley & McGehee LLP (formerly known as Lockwood & Hartley ALC), in January 2007.
 After 2 years, Ms. McGehee was named partner at the firm in 2009.
 Since beginning her legal career in 1997, Ms McGehee has practiced in a number of areas of civil litigation, including family law, personal injury, insurance defense and employment law.
 She is a former law clerk to the Honorable Virginia L. Crandall of the First Circuit Court for the State of Hawai’i.

 Ms. McGehee received her undergraduate degree in Communications from the University of Hawai’i at Manoa (B.A., 1990) and her J.D. in 1997 from the William S. Richardson School of Law, University of Hawai’i, where she helped to create the Filipino Law Students Association at the William S. Richardson School of Law.
-Ms. McGehee currently contributes her time to Volunteer Legal Services of Hawai’i and the Kapolei Access to Justice Program.
-Ms. McGehee, who is a member of the Hawai’i Filipino Lawyers Association and Hawai’i State Bar Association (Family Law Section), also serves as a Volunteer Settlement Master for the Family Court.
+Ms. McGehee is a member of the Hawai’i Filipino Lawyers Association and Hawai’i State Bar Association (Family Law Section), and serves as a Volunteer Settlement Master for the Family Court.

 In 2013, together with partner Steven L. Hartley, Ms. McGehee helped found the Hartley & McGehee Excellence in Family Law Award which is awarded annually to a Law School Student who demonstrates a high level of commitment and dedication to Family Law at the William S. Richardson School of Law.
 She also started the annual Hartley & McGehee Thanksgiving Food Drive, collecting donations and contributions from neighboring businesses in Kailua to benefit the Hawaii Food Bank.
 Having also donated her time to raising money for the Aloha United Way in the past several years, Ms. McGehee also coordinates the firm’s yearly participation in the American Cancer Society Relay for Life.

-Ms. McGehee was honored as one of this year's Distinguished Alumnae for Sacred Hearts Academy.
+Ms. McGehee was honored as the 2015 Distinguished Alumnae for Sacred Hearts Academy.

 Mari L. Kishimoto Doi